 For the purpose of this policy a University document or record is any paper, book, map, photograph, electronic file, original microfilm, cassette or video tape or other documentary material regardless of physical form or characteristics, made, produced, executed or received by any staff member or person in connection with the transaction of University business.

-The schedule has guidelines for the appropriate retention of numerous types of records.
 Records will ordinarily be kept in the administrative unit creating a document.
-If, after consulting this policy and the schedule attached, there exists a question regarding the proper disposition or retention of a particular document or class of documents, it shall be the responsibility of the head of the appropriate administrative unit in possession of the document to determine the proper disposition of the item or items.
+If, after consulting this policy and the appropriate retention schedule, there exists a question regarding the proper disposition or retention of a particular document or class of documents, it shall be the responsibility of the head of the appropriate administrative unit in possession of the document to determine the proper disposition of the item or items.
 Because this policy is designed to facilitate the routine, orderly and timely archiving or disposition of documents by staff, if it becomes apparent that this policy fails to address certain classes of documents, this should be brought to the attention of the Office of the Vice Chancellor for Business & Finance for appropriate action.

 Documents and materials collected by University employees that do not affect University activities are considered personal items if they relate to personal affairs.
 Such materials are considered private property and are not owned by the University.
 They should be kept separate from official university records.
 Examples of personal items include: documents accumulated by an individual prior to employment by the University, materials relating specifically to private activities such as outside business and professional or political affiliations, journals, and correspondence that is not created or received through conducting University activities or business.